ethereum/homestead-guide/source/index.rst

     * Accounts (EOA) [Externally Owned Accounts are referenced here. make sure to differentiate from contract accounts that are mentioned later in the guide]
   - Backup/Import Accounts
   	* Backing Up Wallets
 	  * Importing Wallets [including pre-sale wallets]
-	* Online wallets, Paper Wallets and Cold Storage
+	  * Online wallets, Paper Wallets, and Cold Storage
   - Ether
     * What is Ether?
     * [Table of Sub Units]